 Put a handful of the sopping potato gratings in the ricer's mouth.
 Press the handles together, and all the water is expressed through the sieve side.
 What's even better is that you don't have to use two hands.
 You leverage one arm of the ricer against the other by propping it over the sink-top and pressing down.
 You only do it once— there's no extra effort required.
 Your second five minutes is now over.

 Now mix all the ingredients in your bowl.
 Don't try to reinvent the cracker crumb with your rolling pin.
 What you want is in a inexpensive box of prepared-food luxury that will last you all year: unsalted matzo meal.
 It's exactly the right size of crumb, and the ideal flavor.

 Any kind of salt will do; I like sea salt.
 Shake your pepper shaker like the Duchess's mad cook.
 I suppose a tablespoon is the right amount.

 Melt 2 T. butter and 2 T. canola or safflower oil in a seasoned cast iron skillet.

 Don't even THINK about using another kind of pan; your latkes will suffer for it.

 Another caution: don't be tempted to use olive oil, because it will leave too much of a flavor for our purposes.
 And never leave out the butter.
 This is the full-cardio latke and there's no messing around!

-Over medium-hot flame, there should be a quarter-inch or so of melted hot oil in your pan.
+Over medium-hot flame, there should be a quarter-inch or so of melted hot butter and oil in your pan.